 Apple App Store Analytics

-Based on in-depth interviews, we identified that patients frequently struggle to properly integrate and transmit their uroflometry data and related health questionnaires to clinical dashboards.
+Based on our research, we identified that clinic users frequently struggle to properly integrate and transmit their uroflowmetry data and related health questionnaires to clinical dashboards.
 This failure leads to significant gaps in urological health insights, which in turn hinders effective treatment and monitoring.
 The renewed design approach focuses on two main objectives.

 Connect to Doctor’ played a crucial role in our service since it linked the patients’ data to the clinicians’ dashboard.
 Often there were users skipping this part which resulted in patient data not appearing on the doctor's dashboard.
 Instead of QR code and clinic code, we refined the onboarding process and implemented doctor searching feature allowing patients to easily find and connect with their doctor by name or clinic.